add --trim option for generating smaller binaries

 Compiling in terminal

 The --trim option is mandatory for generating smaller binaries.
 If you don't use it the compiler will generate a binary file that is not trimmed.
 The --output-exe option is used to specify the name of the output file.
 This option can take 3 arguments.
-An exe (--output-exe), a dynmaic link library (--output-lib), or a system image (--output-sysimage).
+An exe (--output-exe), a dynamic link library (--output-lib), or a system image (--output-sysimage).
 We choose the exe option here.
 The last argument is the name of the source file.

 #> julia +nightly juliac.jl --output-exe hello --trim helloworld.jl